Frequently Asked Questions

 How do I decide which psychologist to see?

 You are likely to feel comfortable with ANY of our psychologists.
-We are all experienced and qualified.
+We are all qualified and experienced in helping people with anxiety, depression, and relationships.
 The techniques we use are similar.
-Each of us is highly skilled, warm, understanding and accepting.
+Each of us is skilled, warm, understanding and caring.
 We all see couples.
-Jenny, Lynne, and Pia see adolescents.
-Pia sees children from age 10+.
-You could take the next available appointment that suits you or you could read our profiles on our webpage and see if one stands out for you.
-The match between your schedule and our psychologists’ schedules may be a deciding factor for you also, so please click on our Appointments page to see what days and hours our psychologists work.
+Robin, Ingrid, Jenny, Lynne, and Pia see adolescents.
+Robin and Pia see children from age 10.
+Robin is the only one trained in a trauma therapy known as EMDR.
+Robin is also trained to use DBT (dialectical behaviour therapy) for personality disorders and impulse control disorders, such as ADHD and substance abuse.
+You could take the next available appointment that suits you, or read our profiles and see if one stands out for you.
+The match between your schedule and our psychologists’ schedules may be a deciding factor for you also, so please click on our Appointments page to see what days and hours we work.

 I need an appointment now but you are booked up.